Flyer-Boy/NewApproach/README.md

 RideHailing_Templates.cypher  — This script contains Cypher commands that to build the mockup application as they appear in the Article.
 You will need to pars the script by replacing the <field name> with the proper variable.

+You can try it with Neo4j Aura.
+If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/ If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/